guilhermeavarella/atypica-frontend/README.md

 # Atypica's frontend
 The frontend of the Atypica App, an AI educational tool for acessibility for the neurodivergent community.
+> For the functioning AI-powered solution, please access: https://github.com/henriqueedu2001/atypica-backend

 ## Installation
 Make sure you have **Node.js** and **npm** installed.